IAIK/KernelSnitch/README.md

 KernelSnitch is a novel software-induced side-channel attack that targets kernel data container structures such as hash tables and trees.
 These structures vary in size and access time depending on the number of elements they hold, i.e., the occupancy level.
 KernelSnitch exploits this variability to constitute a timing side channel that is exploitable to an unprivileged, isolated attacker from user space.
 Despite the small timing differences relative to system call runtime, we demonstrate methods to reliably amplify these timing variations for successful exploitation.

 The artifacts demonstrate the timing side channel and show the practicality of distinguishing between different occupancy levels.
 We provide a kernel module and execution scripts for evaluation.
-While our timing side channel is software induced, we recommend to evaluate on hardware similar to ours (i.e., Intel i7-1260P, i7-1165G7, i7-12700, and Xeon Gold 6530) to reproduce similar results as in our paper.
-While the attacks should work on Linux kernels between v5.15 and v6.8, we recommend to evaluate the artifacts on v5.15 or v6.8, as these are the versions we primarily evaluate.
+While our timing side channel is software induced, we recommend evaluation on hardware similar to ours (i.e., Intel i7-1260P, i7-1165G7, i7-12700, and Xeon Gold 6530) to reproduce similar results as in our paper.
+While the attacks should work generically on Linux kernels, we recommend to evaluate the artifacts on downstream Ubuntu Linux kernels v5.15, v6.5, or v6.8, as these are the versions we primarily evaluate.
 For the timing side channel, the evaluation shows that the occupancy level of data container structures can be leaked by measuring the timing of syscalls that access these structures.

 ## Description & Requirements

 ### Security, Privacy, and Ethical Concerns

-The artifacts do not perform any destructive steps, as we only show the timing side channel to leak the occupancy level of data container structures and exclude the case studies, i.e. secretly transmitting data via a covert channel, leaking kernel heap pointers and monitoring user activity via website fingerprinting.
+The artifacts do not perform any destructive steps, as we only show the timing side channel to leak the occupancy level of data container structures and exclude the case studies, i.e., secretly transmitting data via a covert channel, leaking kernel heap pointers and monitoring user activity via website fingerprinting.

 ### How to Access